Two advance diary dates:

 The recent Health & Wellbeing Event held at the Civic Centre on 10 October 2017 was a great success.

 There was a lot of interest and the cakes were yummy!!

-The branch has a number of vacancies on its Executive Committee.
-These include:
+The branch has vacancies on its Executive Committee for the following officer posts:

 - Youth Officer (must be aged under 27)

 - Membership & Recruitment Secretary